luczod/mathPy/README.md

-### Doing Math with Python: Use Programming to Explore Algebra, Statistics, Calculus, and More!
+### Doing Math with Python

-AMIT SAHA
+source: Doing Math with Python: Use Programming to Explore Algebra, Statistics, Calculus, and More!
+By AMIT SAHA

 ### Contents